j3soon/nurse-scheduling/README.md

 Google OR-Tools is chosen due to the support of Python, which is the language I'm most familiar with this kind of project.

+### Choice of Input Format

+We prioritize human readability and ease of editing by hand over machine parsing simplicity.

+To allow quick prototyping without defining data type classes, we choose to keep the YAML input intact in memory.
+This requires extracting data explicitly using utility functions.

 ## References

 - [Nurse rostering - Timefold](https://timefold.ai/docs/timefold-solver/latest/use-cases-and-examples/nurse-rostering/nurse-rostering.html)